Espresso and its brewing ratio: Why it's so important!

 Introduction

-One of the essential parts of espresso brewing is the ratio between ground coffee and the volume you get out, that is, the amount of water used during brewing.
+One of the essential parts of espresso brewing is the ratio between ground coffee and the volume you get out, i.e. the amount of water used in brewing.
 What is a double shot?
 Does the amount matter?
 What does a Ristretto or a Lungo mean?
-Why choose one over the other?
+Why do people choose one over the other?
 What is the difference in taste?
-All these questions are related to the brewing ratio.
+All of these questions are linked to the brewing ratio.
 In this article, we will discuss the brewing ratio between ground coffee and the amount of water, and how this can affect the taste and result.
-The English author, barista, owner of a roastery, former winner of the World Barista championships in 2007, is a prominent figure in espresso brewing, James Hoffmann has explained in detail About about brewing ratios in his YouTube video:
+The English author, barista, owner of a roastery, former winner of the World Barista championships 2007 is a prominent figure in espresso brewing, James Hoffmann has explained in detail in his Youtube video About just brewing conditions:

-Previously, espresso has always been measured in volume where a single espresso shot was about 30ml and a double espresso was double that at about 60ml.
-However, this type of measurement is not accurate enough to understand how good or bad the result was.
-Since volume cannot show About the result of 60ml espresso coming from 18g of ground coffee or from 20g of ground coffee.
-Which makes a big difference.
+In the past, espresso always measured in volume where a single espresso shot was approx. 30ml and a double espresso was twice that at approx. 60ml.
+However, this type of measurement is not precise enough to understand how good or bad the result was.
+Since volume cannot show About the result of 60ml espresso comes from 18g of ground coffee or from 20g of ground coffee.
+Which is a big difference.

 Ratio by weight

-Since it is important to measure the amount of espresso by weight based on the amount of ground coffee used during brewing in weight.
-By weighing the weight of the ground coffee as well as the weight of the amount of espresso brewed, an exact ratio between ground coffee and the amount of water can be determined.
-The brewing ratio is a necessary and essential part to achieve the same result cup after cup and a useful tool for adjusting the espresso machine according to the bean.
+Because it is important to measure the amount espresso by weight based on the amount of ground coffee used in brewing by weight.
+By weighing the weight of ground coffee and the weight of the amount espresso The brewing ratio is a necessary and essential tool for getting the same results cup after cup and a useful tool for setting the espresso machine according to the bean.

-By brewing with a specific ratio, you can achieve the same result.
-Not only being able to reproduce the same espresso, it is an important factor to keep track of how much you extract from the coffee.
-The more water used during brewing, the more is extracted, and thus the strength of the coffee drink decreases, making the drink more diluted.
-Therefore, by finding the right ratio, you can achieve a well-balanced espresso that is neither sour nor bitter.
+By brewing with a specific ratio you can achieve the same results.
+Not only can you recreate the same espresso is an important factor in keeping track of how much you extract from your coffee.
+The more water used in brewing, the more is extracted and therefore the strength of the coffee drink decreases and therefore the drink will be more diluted.
+So by finding the right ratio you can get a well-balanced espresso which is neither sour nor bitter.

-The most common brewing ratios you find in cafes are Ristretto, Espresso, and Lungo.
-Ristretto means restricted in Italian and is usually brewed in a ratio of 1:1 to 1:1.5.
+The most common brewing conditions you will find in cafes are Ristretto, Espresso and Lungo.
+Ristretto means limited in Italian and is usually brewed in a ratio of 1:1 to 1:15.
 A traditional espresso is usually brewed 1:2 to 1:2.5 and a Lungo 1:3.

-Remember that these ratios are not rules set in stone but simple guidelines.
-Generally, you start with these guidelines when brewing and then experiment until you find a ratio that suits you.
+Remember that these ratios are not set in stone rules, but simple guidelines.
+Generally, you should start with these guidelines when brewing and then experiment until you find a ratio that works for you.